 - Death Is a Slap on the Wrist: In multiplayer.
 If you lose all your lives, you just have to wait until the other player goes to a new screen before you can respawn with three lives.
 It doesn't help against bosses, but it makes getting through levels much easier.

-- Gangplank Galleon: The last level's a pirate ship!
+- Gangplank Galleon: Unsurprsingly, the last level is a pirate ship.

-- Grappling-Hook Pistol: That doubles as a way to defeat small enemies or stun big ones, and as a way to make a rope bridge.
+- Grappling-Hook Pistol: That doubles as a way to defeat small enemies or stun big ones (or push them off an edge), and as a way to make a rope bridge.

 - Identical Stranger: Pete and Keelhaul Pete, which is the reason why Pete got taken away in the first place.

-- Item Get: The mighty fanfare that plays whenever you pick up an item!
+- Item Get!: A mighty fanfare plays whenever you pick up an item.

 - Mighty Glacier: Goofy is slower than Max, but can take out most enemies in one hit.